1892 Thirsk rail crash: Events

 It was night with a thick mist which later thickened to fog.
 About three hours into Holmes' shift, by which time he had received a telegraph stating that his mother had arrived on the 8:58 pm train and gone straight to his house, two express passenger trains were due from the north.
-These constituted the up night Scotch Express, which was divided into two separate trains.
+These constituted the up (London-bound) nightly Scotch Express, which was divided into two separate trains.
 The first had left Edinburgh on time at 10:30 pm, but the second had been delayed by the late arrival of connecting trains and did not leave until 11:02 pm.
-After the first portion of the express had passed Northallerton North the signalman there allowed a goods train from Middlesbrough to Starbeck up the main line after it.
-Holmes let the goods train into his section but then was "overmastered by sleep".
+The first portion of the express passed Manor House signalbox at 3:38 am; after it had passed Northallerton North, the signalman there allowed a goods train from Middlesbrough to Starbeck up the main line after it.
+Holmes let the goods train into his section but then was "overmastered by sleep", having now been awake for over 46 hours.
 The goods train came to a halt just outside his signal box.
 Thirteen minutes later, Holmes awoke, rather confused.
-The Otterington signalman warned him to be ready for the second part of the express, and Holmes saw that his instruments still indicated that there was a train on the line.
+Henry Eden at the Otterington signal box warned him to be ready for the second part of the express, and Holmes saw that his instruments still indicated that there was a train on the line.
 He had forgotten about the goods train, and thought he had fallen asleep before clearing the instruments after the first express.
 He cleared the instruments and accepted the second express.
-He then had second thoughts and telegraphed the Otterington signal box (using the "speaking instrument", an old term for the single needle telegraph, not to be confused with a telephone), but too late for the Otterington signalman to halt the express.
+He then had second thoughts and telegraphed the Otterington signal box (using the "speaking instrument", an old term for the single needle telegraph, not to be confused with a telephone), but too late for Eden to halt the express.

 The express crashed at sixty miles per hour into the goods train, which had only just started to move off at walking pace.
 Nine passengers and the guard of the goods train were killed.
-39 other passengers and 4 train crew injured.
+39 other passengers and 4 train crew were injured.
 Nearly an hour later, hot coals from the firebox of the engine of the express train set the wreckage on fire.
 The express train's Pintsch oil gas lighting system acted as an accelerant and added to the fire.
-Two of the bodies were incinerated and were not recovered.
-Men employed to clear the crash site and repair the permanent way reported finding calcined bones and lumps of flesh.
-Some of the human remains had coins fused to them from the intense heat of the fire.
-The bodies that could be recovered were moved to Thirsk station and an inquest was opened immediately so that the bodies could be released to the families.